 Someone who has never heard the gospel is ignorant and therefore capable of receiving mercy and grace.
 But someone who has heard the gospel and scorned it is guilty of the blood and body of Jesus.
 Although Judgment Day awaits every one of us, such a person has essentially brought judgment on themselves ahead of schedule.
 That is what Paul is saying in verse 29.

-It’s not that God is reaching down from heaven and smiting the scornful with the damnation stamp.
-They are damning themselves.
-They’re actually in a worse place than when they were ignorant because now they know.
-They have heard the good news of God’s grace and have hardened their hearts to it.
+It’s not that God is reaching down from heaven and smiting the scornful with the damnation stamp; they are damning themselves.
+They’re in a worse place than when they were ignorant because now they know.
+They have heard the good news of God’s grace and hardened their hearts to it.

 Can unbelievers take communion?

 When I published my earlier series on communion some readers told me the same thing.
 “Since unbelievers don’t value the cross, they shouldn’t be allowed to drink judgment on themselves by taking communion.”

 But don’t you find it interesting that Paul never says this.
 He never says,

 When you do communion, make sure you don’t give any to the unbelievers among you.
 But be nice about it.
 Say something like, “If you’re visiting with us today, please let the cup and plate go past.
 Communion is for Christians only.”

 Paul never says this because it’s a ridiculous thing to say.

 It is not our job to play the Holy Spirit.
 Our part is to proclaim the finished work of the cross and one way we do that is through communion.
 Denying communion to unbelievers is like denying them the gospel.
 It’s like saying:

 I am going to proclaim the good news.
 If you’re visiting with us today, have the freedom to jam your fingers in your ears.
 The good news is for Christians only.